chakpongchung/Spherical-Harmonics-Expansion/README.txt

-This is a program for spherical harmonic expansion with boost and GNU scientific library implemented in C/C++.
+This is a project for spherical harmonic expansion and the general solution of the inner product of rotational gradient operator with boost and GNU scientific library implemented in C/C++ and python.

-The notation used and derivation are attaced as a pdf file named "derivation.pdf"
+The relevant notations used and derivatiosn are attaced as a pdf file named "derivation.pdf" and "dot_product.pdf"

-To use it in linux, you run it in the terminal with
+To use it in linux, you can run it in the terminal with

 #source compile.txt